 Playlistr: Setup

-To get started you'll need CommandBox
+To get started you'll need CommandBox installed and MySQL as your database.

 CommandBox

-The best way to get started with a ColdBox
+The best way to get started with a ColdBox application is to fire up CommandBox in your terminal, command line or shell.

-- Fire up
+- Fire up CommandBox

-- Install the
+- Install the ColdBoxframework

-framework - Create a skeleton
+- Create a skeleton ColdBoxapp

-to help us with the creation of our database tables. - To allow
+- Then we need to install the CommandBoxmodulecommandbox-migrationsto help us with the creation of our database tables.

 $ mkdir playlistr